 Under California’s revised law, intentional transmission of HIV or other infectious diseases is “punishable by imprisonment in a county jail for not more than 6 months.”

 Hoppe argues that laws that single out HIV may not even be needed.

 “If there is someone out there maliciously trying to infect someone else, I think it’s unquestionable that that’s wrong,” said Hoppe.
 “There may be an appropriate criminal justice response to it, but you don’t need HIV-specific criminal laws to accomplish that.”

 Jailing a person who intentionally infects someone else also won’t cover medical costs.
-In the case of HIV, this could be about $400,000 over a person’s lifetime.
+In the case of HIV, this could be over a person’s lifetime.